astreum/whitepaper/README.md

 A Nebula Object is a data structure with three fields:

-- Leaf: True/False.
+- Leaf: True/False
-- Data: a blob of binary data of size < 32KB.
+- Data: a blob of binary data of size < 32KB
-- Size: the cumulative size of the object.
+- Size: the cumulative size of the object

 Puslar Network Upgrade:

 - Nebula Route
-- Message Kinds for get and put on nebula objects.
+- Message Kinds for get and put on nebula objects

-`Object Put Flow`

-- index file as storage provider
-- send put contract to the blockchain nebula account
-- storage provider gets file from user and starts proofing storage

 `Object Get Flow`